-Safety operator (authorized employee) - A person who locks and tags out machines, equipment, or systems to perform servicing or maintenance on that machine or equipment.
+Safety operator (authorized employee) - A person authorized and certified to lock and tag out machines, equipment, or systems to perform servicing or maintenance.
 This is equivalent to an authorized employee as defined by 29 CFR 1910.147 (b).

 Servicing and/or maintenance - Workplace activities, such as constructing, installing, setting up, adjusting, inspecting, modifying, maintaining, and/or servicing machines, equipment, or systems.
 These activities include lubrication, cleaning, or unjamming of machines, equipment, or systems and making adjustments or tool changes during which the employee may be exposed to the energization or startup of the equipment or release of hazardous energy.
+(OSHA 1910.147)

 Setting up - Any work performed to prepare a machine or equipment to perform its normal production operation.
+(OSHA 1910.147)